Nahelam/PS2-Game-Mods/Various/SLUS-21050/README.md

 - Turn all cars (except traffic) into tuk-tuks
 - Enable non-takedown burnout points in road rage mode
 - Force standing start in offline modes
+- Change deformation scale (set the float value of your choice on line 6)

 ## Notes
 - "Heavyweights always available" is **required** to get heavyweights online working